 The fact that Catholicism does not consider the “inclination” sinful is very different from more fundamentalist Christian churches.
 It is one of the reasons that the Catholic Church has not officially approved of reparative therapy.
 The Catechism further states that “Homosexual persons are called to chastity.”
 However, the doctrine also specifies that, “Such persons must be accepted with respect and sensitivity.
 Every sign of unjust discrimination in their regard should be avoided.”

 The actual experience of LGBT parishioners can vary widely across dioceses and parishes.
 Many Catholic communities reach out to LGBT members to offer as full of a welcome as possible within the limits of a Church policy that does not approve of same-sex relationships, even committed ones.
 Other parishes have denied membership to LGBT individuals and families.
 There have also been recent instances of LGBT employees in the United States being dismissed from Catholic schools and parishes following the celebration of a same-sex couple’s marriage.

-There is no official policy regarding transgender individuals in Catholic doctrine, though doctrinal teachings clearly equate birth anatomy with gender.
-The experience of transgender Catholics varies depending on their communities.
-(Tia Pesando, a transgender woman, recently made news when she was accepted to a Carmelite Sisters’ novitiate in Canada.)
+There is no official policy regarding transgender individuals in the Catechism of the Catholic Church, though doctrinal teachings clearly equate birth anatomy with gender.
 The Vatican’s Extraordinary Synod, convened in October 2014, debated several issues related to LGBT inclusion but did not address questions regarding transgender church members.
+However, the experience of transgender Catholics varies depending on their communities, (Tia Pesando, a transgender woman, recently made news when she was accepted to a Carmelite Sisters’ novitiate in Canada.)